Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 ```sh
 authResult=$(axway auth login --client-id test-sa-ccc_6d66dc36-f838-4006-8c44-5340d4698be5 --client-secret thisisasecret --json)
 ```
-The command above will cause the client ID and Secret to be base64 encoded and then passed to the auth server.
-This can be done manually too, but the CLI is much easier
+The command above will fulfill the authorization flow and cause the client ID and Secret to be base64 encoded and then passed to the auth server and then subsequently use the token to call platform services.
+(The alternative, manual steps, are outlined below for clarity)

 **Extract the Bearer Token and TenantID**
 ```sh